310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 If even the slightest possibility of that could happen, then our odds of winning are still low.
 We must tread carefully with this plan.

-It’s not too late in the game to eradicate Hibiki *after* we learn everything there is to know about him, including his true identity.
+It isn’t too late in the game to eradicate Hibiki *after* we learn everything there is to know about him, including his true identity.

 We’ll leave him for later.
 This means that our next target to subjugate is Shinkai Kanata.
 {% endbubble %}

 {% bubble Kuro past %}
 … And what about Sakuma?
 Did you just forget ‘bout him, Danna?